DavidJoacaRo/Budget-Docs/docs/Development/Before Contributing.md

             * It should fit the game, (e.g. Practice Mode, Multiplayer, Split-Screen, Catch the Flashlight).

     * Maps
         * Should use the same "realistic but not so" style as the other levels.
-A puzzle or mechanism is optional, please also provide info.
+A puzzle or mechanism is optional, logical and comprehensible level design would be nice.
             * FOR THE LOVE OF GOD DO NOT INSTALL 16 ASSET PACKS ONLY FOR ONE FUCKING MAP, GITHUB IS JUST GONNA SUSPEND MY WHOLE REPOSITORY
                 * Do NOT make zip bombs out of this game.